Student Employment Opportunities

 Can I Really Work My Way through College?

-Wondering if you’ll be able to handle a job and classes, too?
-What about getting involved in social activities?
-With a variety of campus opportunities and class scheduling designed with you in mind, you can!
+Wondering if you’ll be able to handle a job, a social life, and classes, too?
+Because of work opportunities and class scheduling designed with you in mind, you can!

-Over 2,100 students complete class assignments and enjoy Collegian functions, Christian service, sports, and other activities while working part-time and gaining practical experience working in many different areas (see list below).
+Over 2,500 students each year complete class assignments and enjoy collegian functions, Christian service, sports, and other activities while working part-time and gaining practical work experience.

 Student Work Areas